Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 ## General information

 The "WebSocket" class provided by C# is used for communication between the Moderator-Client and the server.
-When starting a session, the moderator is asked for a link and password.
-The link leads to the game server and is then used to establish a WebSocket connection with the server.
+When starting a session, the moderator is asked for a URL and password.
+The URL leads to the game server and is then used to establish a WebSocket connection with the server.
 Once the connection is established, the Moderator-Client sends a [RequestOpenSession](#requestopensession) message to the server, which contains the Moderator-Client's Guid and the entered password.
 If this password is incorrect or if the Moderator-Client takes too long to send the [RequestOpenSession](#requestopensession) message, the WebSocket connection is automatically terminated.
 If not, a session is opened, and the PlayerAudience can join.
 The messages sent back and forth between Moderator-Client and server are all in JSON format. </br>
 The security and persistence of communication is guaranteed by the use of WebSockets in combination with the HTTPS protocol.
-Additionally, integral data is stored on the server in hashed form.
+In addition, for communication integral data is stored on the server in hashed form.
+This includes the server password and the moderator's Guid.

 ## Server logs